Finite dimensional backstepping controller design: Backstepping transformation: existence and bounded invertibility

 \subsection{Kernel}

 Here, we state the sufficient conditions for the kernel so that the backstepping transformation maps the target model to the linearized plant.
-Adapting arguments given in \cite[Section 4]{krsticbook} to the operator in \eqref{bt} , it turns out that it is enough if $k$ solves the boundary value problem
+Adapting arguments given in \cite[Section 4]{krsticbook} to the operator in \eqref{bt}, it follows that $k$ is a suitable kernel if it solves the boundary value problem

 on $\Delta_{x,y}$.
 Moreover, the solution can be expressed explicitly as